MrHertal/react-native-twilio-phone/README.md

 Before setting up this module, you need to install the 3 dependencies listed above in your app.
 Then you have to configure a server that generates an access token used by Twilio.

+For better compatibility, use the same versions of these libraries as in the [example app](https://github.com/MrHertal/react-native-twilio-phone/blob/master/example/package.json).

 ### React Native CallKeep

 Install [React Native CallKeep](https://github.com/react-native-webrtc/react-native-callkeep) and follow their instructions for [iOS](https://github.com/react-native-webrtc/react-native-callkeep/blob/master/docs/ios-installation.md) and [Android](https://github.com/react-native-webrtc/react-native-callkeep/blob/master/docs/android-installation.md).